U.N. convoy to try to reach Syria's Ghouta again this week after shelling

 “After nearly nine hours inside, the decision was made to leave for security reasons and to avoid jeopardising the safety of humanitarian teams on the ground,” Jens Laerke of the U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA) told a news briefing on Tuesday.

 Living underground has become the norm in the rebel-held enclave of 400,000, with some families in basements for the past month, some containing 200 people, said Christophe Boulierac of the U.N.
 Children’s Fund (UNICEF).
-At least 1,000 children have reportedly been killed or seriously injured across Syria so far this year, he said.
+At least 1,000 children have been killed across Syria so far this year, he said.

-(Corrects third paragraph to say “reportedly killed or seriously injured”, not “killed”)

 Reporting by Tom Miles; writing by Stephanie Nebehay